The Crime Writers’ Association

 Mike Stotter – Daggers Liaison Organiser

 Mike has been DLO for as long as most of us can remember.
 He supervises the CWA Dagger nominations every year and undertakes the considerable admin related to liaising with nominating publishers as well as the independent panels of judges.
-Mike oversees the Gold Dagger, the Ian Fleming Steel Dagger, the ILP John Creasey (New Blood) Dagger, the Historical Dagger, the ALCS Gold Dagger for Non-Fiction, the Short Story Dagger, the Crime Fiction in Translation Dagger sponsored in honour of Dolores Jakubowski, and the sub-committee that judges the Publishers’ Dagger.
+Mike oversees the Gold Dagger, the Ian Fleming Steel Dagger, the ILP John Creasey First Novel Dagger, the Historical Dagger, the ALCS Gold Dagger for Non-Fiction, the Short Story Dagger, the Crime Fiction in Translation Dagger sponsored in honour of Dolores Jakubowski, and the sub-committee that judges the Publishers’ Dagger.

 Join the CWA